IgniteUI/igniteui-docfx/en/components/charts/features/chart-data-aggregations.md

 # Angular Data Aggregations Example

-The following example depicts a [Column Chart](../types/column-chart.md) that groups by the Country member of the `XAxis` and applies a summary and sort based on the Sales Sum.
+The following example depicts a [Column Chart](../types/column-chart.md) that groups by the Country member of the `XAxis` and can be changed to other properties within each data item such as Product, MonthName, and Year to aggregate the sales data.
+Also a summary and sort option is available to get a desirable order for the grouped property.

+Note, the abbreviated functions found within the dropdowns for [`initialSummaries`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdomainchartcomponent.html#initialsummaries) and [`groupSorts`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdomainchartcomponent.html#groupsorts) have be applied as shown to get a correct result based on the property you assign. eg. Sum(sales) as Sales | Sales Desc

 <code-view style="height: 500px" alt="Angular Data Aggregations Example"
            data-demos-base-url="{environment:dvDemosBaseUrl}"